smalshus/ansible-role-journald/README.md

 `journal_group_adds: <list-of-accounts>` (**default**: `[]`)
 - indicates user accounts to automatically add to the *systemd-journal* group for privileged log monitoring capabilities

 *Journal files are, by default, owned and readable by the *systemd-journal* system group but are not writable.
-Adding a user to this group thus enables her/him to read the journal files.
+Adding a user to this group thus enables her/him to read the journal files without privilege escalation.
 Reference this [systemd-journald](http://man7.org/linux/man-pages/man8/systemd-journald.8.html) service documentation for more details.*

 ##### Example